ElektraInitiative/libelektra/doc/dev/error-handling.md

 ### Error vs. Warning Information

 When an error in a faulty state occurs, the error information must still hold the original error information.
-So even in problems that would cause a faulty state, otherwise, the error information must be omitted or transformed to a warning information.
-In some places only the adding of warning information is possible:
+So even if a new problem would cause a faulty state otherwise, the error information must be omitted or transformed to warning information.
+In some places only the addition of warning information is possible:

 - The main purpose of `kdbClose()` is to free the handle.
 This operation is always successful and is carried out even